sea-bass/turtlebot3_behavior_demos/README.md

 This also serves as an example for Docker workflows in ROS based projects.
 For more information, refer to [this blog post](https://roboticseabass.com/2021/04/21/docker-and-ros/).
+Please note that this blog was written by a less experienced version of me, and current me will strongly recommend that you use [Docker compose](https://docs.docker.com/compose/).

 If you want to use ROS 1, check out the old version of this example from the [`noetic`](https://github.com/sea-bass/turtlebot3_behavior_demos/tree/noetic) branch of this repository.